tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 share: true
 image:
     thumbnail: /images/small/dhn-harriet-living-room.jpg
 excerpt: When we returned from Florida, we spent an exhausting week packing and loading the POD.
-Why is it that when we had 20% left to go, it was so much harder than going through 80% of our stuff?
-Here is an update on how we stand in the final weeks of our 30-weeks to minimalism initiative.
+Why is it that when we had 20% left to go, it was so much harder than going through the initial 80% of our stuff?
+Here is an update on how we stand in the final weeks of our 30-weeks to minimalism plan.
 ---
 {% include toc %}